 The try-catch block is an essential tool for exception handling in Java, providing a robust mechanism to deal with unexpected errors, prevent program crashes, and maintain program stability.
 By understanding the syntax, usage, and benefits of try-catch blocks, developers can write more reliable and user-friendly Java applications.

-• Error Recovery and Cleanup: The finally block can be used to perform cleanup tasks, such as closing logs or updating status information, even if an exception has occurred.
-This helps maintain the integrity of the program's operation.
+block can be used to perform cleanup tasks, such as closing logs or updating status information, even if an exception has occurred.
+This helps maintain the integrity of the program's operation. - Guaranteed Execution: The

 Example Usage: